 A level and GCSE reforms

-The University of Hertfordshire has considered the forthcoming changes to A level and GCSEs from September 2015 and do not expect to make major changes to our entry requirements.
-Each individual course will review the new subject content and may make some changes to subject requirements prior to publication of our 2017 undergraduate prospectus (in March 2016).
+The University of Hertfordshire has considered the changes to A level and GCSEs from September 2015 and we have not made any major changes to our entry requirements.

 It is important to remember however that good grades will provide a strong foundation for university-level study, and will enable you to continue to perform to a high standard.
 Good results are also critically important for future employability as many employers shortlist on the basis of these results.
 While unconditional offers remove some of the pressure for students, we believe and fully expect our applicants to achieve fantastic results.

 New UCAS Tariff points

 UCAS are changing the way that Tariff points are calculated.
 All qualifications that are currently on the UCAS Tariff will continue to attract points under the new system however there are changes to the points and how they are calculated.

 Key facts about the new tariffs